smudge/decks/railsconf-2022/slides.md

 # &nbsp;

 <!--
 And so while most people think of Betterment as a B2C business.
-Like, financial services for everyday people like me and my parents.
+Like, financial services for everyday people like me, and all of you, and my parents.
 -->

 ---